Hosting and bandwidth provided by MacAce.net.

 How fast are the "Late 2013" Aluminum iMac models compared to one another?
 How much faster are the "Late 2013" models than the "Late 2012" models replaced?

-The "Late 2013" iMac models are current and this Q&A is up-to-date.
-You might also be interested in reviewing a performance comparison of the 27-Inch "Late 2013" iMac models and the newer high-end "Late 2014/Retina 5K" iMac models.
+The "Late 2013" iMac line is current (although two 27-Inch configurations have been discontinued).
+This Q&A is up-to-date.
+You might also be interested in reviewing a performance comparison of the 27-Inch "Late 2013" iMac models and the newer high-end "Late 2014/Mid-2015 Retina 5K" iMac models.

 Specifically, Apple notes that the graphics performance is "up to 40 percent faster than the previous generation" but does not mention an estimated overall speed difference.